- Technical Support

 Western blotting is an analytical technique used to detect specific proteins or peptides in biological samples or solutions containing complex mixtures.
 Initially, linearized proteins are separated by gel electrophoresis to resolve them by size.
 They are then transferred onto a membrane such as nitrocellulose or polyvinylidene difluoride (PVDF) which immobilizes the protein.
-Subsequently, the membrane is probed with a primary antibody directed against the specific protein of interest.
+Subsequently, the membrane is blocked and then probed with a primary antibody directed against the specific protein of interest.
 A secondary antibody conjugated to a reporter molecule is then used to identify the analyte using colorimetric, chemiluminescent or fluorescent detection.

 Reporter enzyme conjugates alkaline phosphatase (AP) and horseradish peroxidase (HRP) can be used for colorimetric detection.
-The conjugated reporter enzyme catalyzes the conversion of the chromogenic substrate to a colored precipitate, visualized directly on the blotting membrane.
+The conjugated reporter enzyme catalyzes the conversion of the chromogenic substrate to a colored precipitate, which is visualized directly on the blotting membrane.
 Colorimetric detection can offer quick and easily obtained results without the need for expensive detectors or extensive optimization.

 Enzyme-linked conjugates can also be used for chemiluminescent signal detection.
 HRP conjugates produce signal by oxidizing a chemiluminescent substrate (luminol) to a form which emits light.
 AP conjugates produce signal when the enzyme dephosphorylates a specific substrate (e.g. 1,2-dioxetane) to a light emitting product.
 The signal can then be captured by exposing photographic film to the membrane or using a cooled charge-coupled device (CCD) camera.
 Chemiluminescent detection offers excellent sensitivity, however quantification and probing for multiple targets can be limited, and development may require refinement to optimize signal capture.